Augmenta-tech/UnrealLiveLinkAugmenta-Demo/README.md

 ### Live Link Subjects

-The L_LiveLinkAugmentaDemo_LiveLinkSubjects level shows an example
+The L_LiveLinkAugmentaDemo_LiveLinkSubjects level shows an example of controlling scene actors transforms with the Live Link subjects.

 Augmenta Documentation
 -------------